Explore how your team can use Hiver.

 B2C companies usually offer products and services built for individual consumers.
 B2B companies, on the other hand, sell to teams or businesses.

-Well, unlike B2C companies, customer service reps in B2B companies almost always deal with professionals or subject matter experts from other industries.
+Another difference between the two is that customer service staff in B2B companies almost always deal with professionals or subject matter experts on the other end.
 B2B clients are usually more tech-savvy, data-driven, and have their own set of customers to cater to.

 In the words of Brian Halligan, HubSpot’s co-founder and CEO: